Nina reading a book at the infusion center.

 What are the possible serious allergic reactions?

-Swelling of the face, lips, mouth, or tongue, hives, or difficulty breathing have happened during a LEQEMBI infusion.
+Swelling of the face, lips, mouth, or tongue, hives, or difficulty breathing have happened during treatment with LEQEMBI.
 Tell your healthcare provider if you have any symptoms of a serious allergic reaction during or after your LEQEMBI infusion.

 Keep track of how you're feeling between infusions and let your healthcare provider know right away if anything comes up.